Thursday, 3 December 2015

 The problem is that there is no "objective" standard in esotericism.
 How does one for example prove or disprove something like Blavatsky's Seven Root Races?
 Or the Kabbalistic world of Atzilut?
 Or purusha and prakrtiti of the Samkhya philosophy?

-Because physical science is to be based on the empirical unit of testable experiment ( Galileo etc) and falsification (Popper), it is possible over the years, decades and centuries to create a vast edifice of knowledge.
+Because physical science is to be based on the empirical unit of testable experiment (external link Galileo etc) and external link falsification (Popper), it is possible over the years, decades and centuries to create a vast edifice of knowledge.
 It is not necessary for every physicist to rediscover Newton's laws, and Einstein's relativity, and the quantum physics of Plank, Bohr, Schroedinger, Heisenberg and the rest.
 These are already assumed to be valid, they have been tested, confirmed through independent experimental results, and so can serve as the foundation for further explorations.

 This is the reason science is so powerful, and has achieved such miracles of knowledge and technology.